 Best Italian restaurants in NYC

 The Italian-American supper clubs immortalized in mob movies and sepia-toned photos were never as dreamy as they seemed.
 The young guns behind Carbone, though, have moved beyond sentimentality in their homage to these restaurants by flipping the whole genre onto its head.
 The enormous menu reads like an encyclopedia of red-checkered classics.
-But co-chefs Torrisi and Carbone have made such dramatic improvements, you’ll barely recognize anything.
+But co-chefs co-chefs Rich Torrisi and Mario Carbone have made such dramatic improvements, you’ll barely recognize anything.

 Aspiring restaurateurs in Park Slope should study this convivial Fifth Avenue pioneer.
 Though it opened in 1998, al di là remains unsurpassed in the neighborhood.
 Affable owner Emiliano Coppa handles the inevitable wait (due to the limited reservations policy) with panache.
 The wait is worth it for co-owner and chef Anna Klinger’s northern-Italian dishes.
 It would be hard to improve on her braised rabbit with black olives on steaming polenta; even simple pastas, such as the homemade tagliatelle al ragù, are superb.